martimy/yang-automation-framework/docs/usage-guide.md

 Open `http://127.0.0.1:8000`.
-Pick a device, click through Intent → Orchestration → Translation → Transport, and use Deploy the same way you'd run `deploy.py --transport netconf` (or `gnmi`) — it calls the same orchestrator code underneath.
-See [`gui/README.md`](../gui/README.md) for what each stage shows and a list of current limitations (credential wiring, a couple of framework-level gaps it deliberately doesn't paper over).
+Pick a device, click through Intent → Orchestration → Translation → Transport, and use Deploy the same way you'd run `deploy.py --transport netconf` (or `gnmi`) — it calls the same orchestrator code underneath, credentials and all.
+See [`gui/README.md`](../gui/README.md) for what each stage shows and a list of current limitations.

 ## 8. Extending the framework